kfjahnke/envutil/README.md

 ## --hfov ANGLE      horiziontal field of view of the output (in degrees)

-For cubemap output, you want precisely 90 degrees - or a bit more, if your cubemap processing software can handle such cubemaps.
-The 'natural' limit for rectilinear images is 180 degrees, but this does not produce 'sensible' output.
-Same for stereographic images. spherical, cylindrical and fisheye output can have any field of view - the environment image will be periodized for hfov larger than 360 degrees.
+Spherical, cylindrical and fisheye output will automatically periodize the image if the hfov exceeds 360 degrees.
+Rectilinear and stereographic images can't handle more than 180 degrees hfov, and at this hfov, they won't produce usable output.
+For cubemaps, you should specify ninety degrees hfov, but you can produce cubemaps with different hfov - they just won't conform to any standards and won't be usable with other software unless that software offers suitable options.

 ## --yaw ANGLE       yaw of the virtual camera (in degrees)
 ## --pitch ANGLE     pitch of the virtual camera (in degrees)
 ## --roll ANGLE      roll of the virtual camera (in degrees)

 These three angles are applied to the 'virtual camera' taking the extracted view.
 They default to zero.
-It's okay to pass just one or two.
+It's okay to pass none or just one or two.

 ## --x0 EXTENT       low end of the horizontal range
 ## --x1 EXTENT       high end of the horizontal range
 ## --y0 EXTENT       low end of the vertical range
 ## --y1 EXTENT       high end of the vertical range

 These are special values which can be used to specify the extent, in model space units, of the output.
 This requires some understanding of the inner workings of this program - if you use -v, the verbose output will tell you for each extraction which extent values are generated from a field of view parameter, given a specific projection.
-This can help you figure out specific values you may want to pass, e.g. to produce anisotropic output.
+This can help you figure out specific values you may want to pass, e.g. to produce anisotropic output or cropped images.

 # OIIO-specific options